English Proficiency Requirements for Admission to Graduate Study

-- When a foreign univesity conducts all instruction in English, degree demonstrates Full Proficiency: applicants are not required to complete AEC testing.
+- When a foreign university conducts all instruction in English, the degree demonstrates Full Proficiency; applicants are not required to complete AEC testing.

 - When a foreign institution certifies that a majority of instruction, but not all, was conducted in English, the degree demonstrates Admission Proficiency and applicants are required to complete AEC testing.